Icche Gaon: Tourism

 Ichche Gaon is surrounded by many trekking courses.
-Those trekking courses leads towards the absolute most pictorial view points of Ichche Gaon like Ramitey Dara, Tinchule and Jalsa.
+Those trekking courses leads towards the absolute most pictorial view points of Ichche Gaon like Ramitey Dara, Tinchuley and Jalsa.
 Ramitey Dara offers the all encompassing perspective on river Teesta making the unbelievable 14 turns through the rugged Himalayan valley.
 On a clear day tourists can get perspective on Mt.
 Kanchenjunga alongside the towns of Sikkim, Jelep La and Nathula from Tinchuley.
 Damsang fortress, the last home of the Lepcha King-GyaboAchuk, situated at a distance of 6 km from Icche Gaon is additionally a fascination in the sightseers.
 Another fascination here is the Sangchen Dorjee Monastery worked around 300 years back, this Monastery gives an understanding into the history and culture of Pedong and the surroundings.
 Another well known perspective here is Rikisum.
 15 km from Pedong Bazaar, are the Reshi Bridge and Reshi Khola, are additionally worth visiting.
 Rishi and Mudum Khola combine to frame Rishi Khola just before the scaffold, and has an enchanting sentimental vibe, along these lines being a well known decision for the travelers.